Quantum Recoverability

 Why This Matters For Ironwood

-Ironwood is the pool where new Orchard-style shielded value goes after NU7.
-Using Ironwood notes means new Ironwood funds are created in the recoverable format from the start.
+The Ironwood pool is where newly created shielded value goes after NU6.3.
+Using Ironwood-pool notes means new Ironwood-pool funds are created in the recoverable format from the start.

-This gives Zcash a migration path: existing value can be moved into Ironwood, and Ironwood notes are structured so that a future post-quantum transition has the information it needs to recover those funds.
+This gives Zcash a migration path: existing value can be moved into the Ironwood pool, and Ironwood-pool notes are structured so that a future post-quantum transition has the information it needs to recover those funds.

 Further reading: